isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 These are the current known limitations of the Kea DHCPv4 server software.
-Most of them are reflections of the current stage of development and should be treated as “not implemented yet”, rather than as actual limitations.
+Most of them are reflections of the current stage of development and should be treated as “not yet implemented,” rather than as actual limitations.
 However, some of them are implications of the design choices made.
 Those are clearly marked as such.